LEEYJ1021/onboarding-conflation-bias/README.md

 **P5 (Track 2 consequence — genuine bias risk).** Because a cross-sectional comparison of born-treated units against a matched control group cannot difference away an onboarding-specific ("novelty") effect, estimates from this design will be biased upward in the direction of any such effect and can appear spuriously "significant" at conventional thresholds even when no genuine treatment effect exists.

-All five propositions are evaluated below and, for P1–P4, supported by both the empirical cross-type analysis and the Monte Carlo simulation; P5 motivates — but is intentionally not adjudicated as a causal claim by — the Track 2 demonstration.
+All five propositions are evaluated below and, for P1–P4, supported by both the empirical cross-type analysis and the Monte Carlo simulation; P5 motivates — but is intentionally not adjudicated as a causal claim by — the Track 2 demonstration, and is further quantified (not just motivated) in [§23.2](#232-how-much-unobserved-confounding-can-track-2-tolerate-table-11-table-12-figure-13-figure-14).

 ## 6. Data and sample construction